Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 36. Does that need to be fresh?
 It's a very simple question to ask yourself and one that could really help you to save money on food.
 The fresh section is often at the front of the store so you find yourself filling up on items that could easily be dried or frozen.
 Fresh food doesn't have a long shelf-life so only buy it if there is no other option.
 Fresh pasta is a nice luxury for example, but with quick-cook dried pasta, there really is no excuse to use it on a regular basis.

 37. Buy frozen Frozen fruit, vegetables and fish are often cheaper than fresh and they last much longer.
 People often think that frozen foods aren't as fresh but the vegetables and fruit are frozen as soon as they're picked so they're actually fresher.
 A bag of frozen peas can come in really handy when you don't have much in - they can be used as the main ingredient in risotto, soup or a frittata.
-Frozen
+So for those wondering are frozen foods healthy - the answer is yes!

 38. Swap fresh lemon and limes for juice If you need lemon juice for a recipe - do you really need to buy whole lemons?
 A bottle of lemon or lime juice in the cupboard is much cheaper than a bag of fresh fruit - and will last a whole lot longer.
 Mix with tap water or fizzy water and they also make a refreshing drink that's much cheaper than Spite (with far less sugar).
 Lime juice is also a lovely addition to Mexican sauces such as salsa and guacamole.